ThinerDAS/dasstudio2016/README.md

 ## License

-The work is inside public domain (except the assets of mt-gui, some of them are not necessarily in public domain, and you may need to replace them to avoid problems; they are only for compilation easiness; also the code that is not authored by me, including zlib and base64(that may be one of the reason why I need to turn to python! )).
-It is appreciated to mention the author of the code when spreading them, but it is not forced.
+The work is under with MIT license. (except the assets of mt-gui, some of them are not necessarily in public domain, and you may need to replace them to avoid problems; they are only for compilation easiness; also the code that is not authored by me, including zlib and base64(that may be one of the reason why I need to turn to python!))

 ## Proof of NP completeness of magic tower